inmanjlai/Yu-Gi-Search/readme.md

 5. Enjoy!

-##TODO:
+## TODO:

--Make user login and signup
+- Make user login and signup

--Allow users to comment on cards
+- Allow users to comment on cards

--Make a collection for users
+- Make a collection for users

--Make a deck builder
+- Make a deck builder

--Create a forum
+- Create a forum